jupyterlab/jupyter-chat/docs/source/developers/contributing/jupyterlab-collaborative-chat.md

 ## Testing locally the extension

-`jupyterlab-collaborative-chat` package has unit tests and integration tests.
+`jupyterlab-chat` package has unit tests and integration tests.

 ### Unit tests